 The movement itself should be perfectly finished, and bear the typical finishing patterns of a Patek Philippe – most notably Geneva stripes.
 Depending on its age, it should either bear the Geneva Seal (the Poinçon de Genève) or the Patek Philippe Seal.

 Tilt the movement in the light – any wobbles or ‘dead spots’ in the metal could be a tell tale sign of poor quality materials used, or a substandard plating process having been applied to the movement.

-I’ve seen a lot of Grade-A fakes that look good on the wrist.
+I’ve seen a lot of Grade-A fake Patek Philippe watches that look good on the wrist.
 From a glance, they are indistinguishable from the genuine article in daylight.
 That said, if you’re dealing with a model such as the Aquanaut, you can instantly tell the difference by switching the lights off and studying the lume.
 Strength of glow and, most crucially, lume consistency and precise application are areas a lot of fakes neglect.
 The Aquanaut family doesn’t make-up a massive percentage of the Patek range, but it is a super popular fake, partly because it’s in vogue, and partly because a sports watch in steel is a damn sight easier to forge than a classically styled piece in precious metal.